 Labor trafficking, like sex trafficking, is a public health problem that requires a multi-sector, collaborative approach.
 Anyone, regardless of where they are from, can experience Labor trafficking and exploitation.
 Sometimes people experience labor and sex trafficking at the same time.

-Victims of trafficking often experience a number of negative health outcomes including physical and emotional violence, mental health problems such as post-traumatic stress disorder, and injuries and illnesses related to trafficking.
-Specialized services are needed to help victims recover from the trauma of sex and labor trafficking.
+Victims of trafficking have a number of negative health experiences, including physical and emotional violence, mental health struggles such as post-traumatic stress disorder, and injuries and illnesses related to trafficking.
+Specialized services help victims recover from the trauma of sex and labor trafficking.